falcosecurity/falco/proposals/20231220-features-adoption-and-deprecation.md

 Thus, given a version number `MAJOR.MINOR.PATCH` increment the:

-- *MAJOR* version when the deprecation period ends, thus introducing incompatible user-facing or API changes.
+- *MAJOR* version when the deprecation period of one or more _stable_ features ends, thus introducing incompatible user-facing or API changes.
 - *MINOR* version when adding functionality in a backward-compatible manner.
 - *PATCH* version when making backward-compatible bug fixes.